robertnurnberg/matetools/Readme.md

 * `mate-in-2.epd`: A collection of 6332 `bm #2` puzzles derived from `matetrackpv.epd`.
 The positions have between 3 and 32 pieces.
 * `mates2000.epd`: A smaller test suite with 2000 positions ranging from #1 to #27 used as part of the CI workflow for [Stockfish](https://github.com/official-stockfish/Stockfish).
 It contains positions with between 4 and 32 pieces, and in 1105 positions the side to move is going to get mated.
 See [plot](images/mates2000.png?raw=true).
-* `fishmates.epd`: A collection of 1M mates from LTC fishtest games, ranging from #3 to #41.
+* `fishmates.epd.gz`: A collection of 1M mates from LTC fishtest games, ranging from #3 to #41.
 The positions have between 6 and 31 pieces, and in 202213 positions the side to move is going to get mated.
 See [plot](images/fishmates.png?raw=true).

 ### Automatic creation of new test positions